jwt625/DocEater/docs/RFD-001-mvp-plan.md

 # DocEater MVP Implementation Plan

+> **✅ IMPLEMENTED**: This MVP plan has been successfully implemented.
+All core goals have been achieved:
+> - ✅ Folder watching for PDF files (FileWatcher with 96% test coverage)
+> - ✅ PDF to Markdown conversion using Docling with image extraction
+> - ✅ PostgreSQL storage with metadata and pgvector support
+> - ✅ Comprehensive CLI with full command set
+> - ✅ Type-safe, maintainable codebase with 83% test coverage
+>
+> The system has evolved beyond MVP to include FastAPI web service (RFD-102) and multimodal embeddings (RFD-101).

 ## MVP Goals
 Create a minimal but functional version with core document processing capabilities:
 - Watch a single folder for PDF files